 After leaving the table, you quietly padded to the library.
-No one would disturb you there, as Violet knew it was your sanctuary and Sherlock wasn’t one to bother your intellectual pursuits.
+No one would disturb you there, as Violet knew it was your sanctuary and Sherlock wasn’t one to interrupt your intellectual pursuits.
 Grabbing a couple of familiar titles and one unfamiliar one, you flopped down in your favorite chair by the window, tucking your legs up underneath you and spreading your skirt over them before leaning back to rub the window frame.

 It was a tradition you, Sherlock, and even Mycroft shared.
 The frame could be reached from various chairs- though yours was the only one that looked out the window- and whenever one of you sat down you had to rub your thumb against it in the same place each time, the deeper and shinier the dip you created by wearing down the wood, the longer you’d spent there.